How to Build a True "Burn-After-Reading" App with Supabase

 The Danger of Public APIs

-A common mistake developers make when using Backend-as-a-Service (BaaS) platforms like Supabase or Firebase is leaving the database accessible via the public anonymous key.
-If an attacker discovers your table schema, they can query the database directly, bypassing your frontend application entirely.
+A common mistake developers make when using Backend-as-a-Service (BaaS) platforms is leaving the database accessible via the public anonymous key.
+To build a secure vault, we must completely lock down the database.

 Step 1: PostgreSQL Row Level Security (RLS)